At an event hosted by our Patron HRH The Prince of Wales in 2016, we announced our intention to target particularly neglected building categories.

 Ulceby Junction Signal Box, demolished in 2015.
 Photo copyright to James Wells

-If you wish to propose a building please see our most frequently asked questions about how we acquire buildings, after which please contact Caroline Stanford, our Historian, at [email protected].
+If you wish to propose a building please see our how we acquire buildings, after which please contact Caroline Stanford, our Historian, at [email protected].
 We look for buildings that are of great importance historically or architecturally; that are physically at risk or in dire need of a new use to survive, and that are places where people will want to spend a holiday.
 We typically take on two or three a year and it may take several years of fundraising to secure a buildings future.
 Please also note that we do not buy buildings except in exceptional cases.